nexopos / core

 php artisan vendor:publish

 Note that you'll be asked to select the provider.
-Select Provider: Ns\Providers\ServiceProvider
+Select Provider: Ns\Providers\ServiceProvider.
+Alternatively, you'll update/install assets by running this command:

 Laravel Sanctum

-As the project relies on Laravel Sanctum, you need to run this command to install (publish) Larvel Sanctum configuration.
+As the project relies on Laravel Sanctum, you need to run this command to install (publish) the Laravel Sanctum configuration.
 Note that the package is already a dependency.

 php artisan install:api

-This will publish all the necessary for Sanctum to work.
+This will publish all the necessary information for Sanctum to work.
 As NexoPOS Core performs API calls, we need to configure the Sanctum middleware that will ensure all frontend requests are Stateful.
-This will be performed on the app.php located on the "bootstrap" directory.
+This will be performed on the app.php located in the "bootstrap" directory.

 Core Routing Configuration

 Similarily to Laravel Sanctum, NexoPOS Core needs some files to be published.
-Note that here, some of the existing file will be edit by the package as it needs it to work properly.
+Note that here, some of the existing files will be edited by the package as It needs it to work properly.

 The impacted files are: